 - Access developmental preschool programs with higher staffing ratios

-- Request an aide, resource room time, therapy incorporations
+- Request an aide, resource room time, and therapy incorporations

 - Partner closely with teachers on accommodations